LiudmylaStarovoit/simple-react-app/README.md

 - Introduce Storybook + design tokens to document the UI system.
 - Set up CI (lint + type-check + test + build) via GitHub Actions.
 - Add richer error handling and toast notifications for mutations.

-## 📄 License

-MIT — feel free to use and adapt for your own projects.
-A shout-out is always appreciated if you showcase it in a portfolio! 😊